AstroKeith/eFinder_cli/README.md

 ## Basics

-Code for AltAz telescopes (primarily Dobsonians) to utilise plate-solving to improve pointing accuracy.
+Code for astronomical telescopes to utilise plate-solving to improve pointing accuracy.

 Requires: